-A new conference offered by the EIVP / ECT business chair "valorisation des terres urbaines" ("Upcycling Urban Soil") in partnership with the ENSP and with the participation of Cycle Terre
+This new symposium from the EIVP and ECT business chair "Upcycling Urban Soil" took place in partnership with the ENSP, and with the participation of Cycle Terre.

-Following a first conference in April 2019 on "Earth in all its States" which analysed urban soil as a resource and material with many aspects, ECT and the EIVP go further into the topic, placing soil at the heart of the current debates over the sustainable city.
-Social, environmental and economic issues are at the centre of the examination led by the EIVP in the context of its teaching and research chair.
+After a first symposium in April 2019 on "Earth in all its States", which analysed urban soil as a resource and material with many aspects, ECT and the EIVP take a deeper look and put soil at the heart of current debates on the sustainable city.
+Social, environmental and economic perspectives are at the centre of the examination that EIVP is undertaking in the context of their teaching and research chair.

 Every year in the Paris region nearly 10 million cubic metres of inert soil, the equivalent of four Great Pyramids of Giza, are produced by public and private works.
 It's a quantity that represents a significant issue for sustainability in urban and near-urban regions.

-The conference “Les terres urbaines, valeur positive pour la ville de demain” ("Urban Soil: An asset for the city of tomorrow") proposes treating this resource as a vector for the rehabilitation of derelict sites, as a defining element for new landscape in the regions, as a construction material that is respectful towards the environment, and as an essential element in the urban integration of green spaces of varying kinds and of biodiversity.
+The conference "Urban Soil: An asset for the city of tomorrow" proposes treating this resource as a vector for the rehabilitation of derelict sites, as a defining element for new landscape in the regions, as a construction material that is respectful towards the environment, and as an essential element in the urban integration of green spaces of varying kinds and of biodiversity.

 A great variety of examples and approaches both theoretical and historical will be explored during these four half-day sessions.
 International examples, debates, and analyses in both national and Île-de-France contexts will be discussed.
 The role of a new urban engineering will also be examined as a factor in a better consideration of inert soil in the sustainable city.

-The EIVP, Paris's university of urban engineering, and ECT, the French leader in upcycling excavated soil, have organised the first conference on "La Terre dans tous ses États" or "Earth in all its States".
-This conference is a product of the business chair endowed by ECT at the EIVP.
+The EIVP (City of Paris School of Engineering), a leading university for urban engineering, and ECT, the French leader in the upcycling of excavated soil, organised the first conference on "La Terre dans tous ses États" or "Earth in all its States".
+This conference is one product of the ECT business chair at the EIVP.

 at the EIVP, 80 rue Rébeval

-Conferences and round tables: Researchers, developers, elected representatives and experts.
+Conferences and round tables: Researchers, developers, elected representatives, experts

-Site visit: To ECT's site for the management of excavated soil at Moissy-Cramayel (77)
+Visit: ECT's site for management of excavated soil at Moissy-Cramayel (Seine-et-Marne, 77)

-The conference "Soil in all its States" proposes to reveal the thousand and one ways in which inert soil can be upcycled or re-used with added value.
+This work, arising from the conference "Earth in all its States", reveals the thousand and one ways in which inert soil can be upcycled.
 It's a golden opportunity to shine a light on the principles of 'circular economy' and ecological mitigation that are at the heart of these often unsung activities.

-A wide variety of solutions will be explored, ranging from remediation of polluted zones and the creation of planted parkland to the restoration of farmland, the transformation of soil into a construction material or topsoil, and the creation of works of art or works of urban engineering.
+A wide variety of solutions will be explored, ranging from remediation of polluted zones and backfilling of mines and quarries to the creation of planted parkland, the restoration of farmland, the transformation of soil into a construction material or topsoil, and the creation of works of art or works of urban engineering.